 Inés de los Santos

-The cocktail menus of La Panadería de Pablo and Casa Cavia are the creations of Inés de los Santos.
+The cocktail menu of La Panadería de Pablo was designed by Inés de los Santos.
 Always on the cutting edge, Ines is a well-known presence in the local bartending scene and is ever willing to take on new challenges.
 After training with Julio Celso, she began cultivating her art at a young age.
 She has made her mark at the leading bars in Buenos Aires in a world that was until then very male-dominated.

 Lucas López Dávalos